 Career, employability and opportunities for continuing professional development

 Past students of these areas have gone on to take up careers in the police and other areas of the criminal justice system and victim, prisoner and witness support agencies, as well as entering the teaching profession and areas of local government.
 The programme is also excellent preparation for further research or study.
 The analytical and methodological skills gained on successful completion of the course provide a strong grounding for development within many different careers.

-Successful completion of this course offers you improved career opportunities in the criminal justice system, the National Probation Service, the police and the fields of social work and research.
-Our graduates have secured roles as probation officers, senior detective constables and assistant researcher criminologists, working for organisations like the the Finnish Police, the London Community Rehabilitation Company and the University of Edinburgh.
+Our graduates have secured roles as probation officers, senior detective constables and assistant researcher criminologists, in organisations including the Finnish Police, the London Community Rehabilitation Company and the University of Edinburgh.

-The programme is also excellent preparation if you want to pursue further study or research, at university or with a specialist body.
-Through postgraduate study at London Met you can gain further links with police forces, benefiting from the strong culture of research in units like our John Grieve Centre for Policing and Community Safety.
+The programme is also excellent preparation if you want to pursue further study or research at university or with a specialist body.
+Through postgraduate study at London Met you’ll gain further links with police forces and benefit from our strong culture of research.

 In addition to the University's standard entry requirements, you should have: